jrenaud90/TidalPy/Documentation/structures_x/layers/base_layer.md

 layer.update_eos_data(r, rho, g, p)
 ```

-**Notes:**
-- In normal workflow this is called automatically by the world EOS solve ([`LayeredWorld.solve_eos`](../worlds/worlds.md#equation-of-state)).
-- All sequences must be the same length and `radius` must be sorted ascending.
-- Linear interpolation is used; values are clamped at the layer boundaries.
+In the normal workflow the world EOS solve ([`LayeredWorld.solve_eos`](../worlds/worlds.md#equation-of-state)) calls this.
+All sequences must be the same length and `radius` must be sorted ascending.
+Linear interpolation is used; values are clamped at the layer boundaries.

 ### `get_density(radius)` → float or ndarray